Bila-sowa/30-Simple-CSS-UI-elements/README.md

-# 30 Simple CSS Projects
+# 30 Simple `CSS` UI elements

-This repository contains a collection of diverse, simple projects created with pure CSS and a touch of JavaScript for interactivity.
+This repository contains a collection of diverse, simple projects created with pure `CSS` and a touch of JavaScript for interactivity.
 Feel free to use them in your own projects.

 ## Tech Stack
 - HTML